 Can I fix the blown car speaker?

-We can try to repair any speaker, but repairs of blown speakers are complicated, expensive, therefore not always cost-effective.
-People decide to repair speakers usually when they are costly or unique, because it may be difficult to find a replacement speaker.
+People decide to repair speakers usually when they are costly or unique because it may be difficult to find a replacement speaker.

-Replacing voice coil or suspension is complicated, and if not done correctly, a sound effect after refurbishment will not be satisfactory.
-Therefore these refurbishments should be left for professionals.
+Replacing a loose voice coil or suspension is complicated.
+If not done correctly, a sound effect after refurbishment will not be satisfactory.
+Therefore these refurbishments should be left to professionals.

-However, if you want to repair a blown speaker yourself, you may need to use a repair kit containing the original components of the damaged speaker.
+However, if you want to repair a blown speaker, you may need to use a repair kit containing the original components of the damaged one.

-There are also simple repairs of car speakers that can be done at home.
-These are, for example, replacing the speaker’s surround or repairing the cracked cone.
-If you would like to learn more about the speaker’s repairs, this article will show you step by step how to repair the broken speaker’s cone.
+If you want to learn more about the speaker’s repairs, my other article will show you how to repair the broken speaker’s cone.

 How to replace a blown car speaker?

-When car speakers are damaged, especially original factory speakers, it creates an opportunity to replace the speakers with new, so we can enjoy listening to better quality music for a long time.
+When car speakers are damaged, especially original factory speakers, it creates an opportunity to replace them with new speakers, so you can enjoy listening to better quality music for a long time.

 If you want to replace the speaker with a new one, you should replace a pair left and right, and it does not matter if they are in front or the back of the car.

-To replace blown car speaker (or the pair including the damaged speaker), we have two options:
+To replace the blown-out speaker (or the pair including the damaged speaker), we have two options:

 Aftermarket speakers have better quality, and in 99% of cars, they will sound better than the original models.
-Below are few other benefits of the aftermarket speakers:
+Below are a few other benefits of aftermarket speakers:

-- Components of aftermarket speakers are made from better quality materials, that affects very well their durability and lifetime.
+- Components of aftermarket speakers are made from better quality materials that affect their durability and lifetime.

-The remaining 1% of cases, where aftermarket speakers may not sound better than factory speakers, apply to cars equipped with the hi-end car audio systems, for example, Bentley with Niom system or Maserati with Bowers & Wilkins.
+The remaining 1% of cases, where aftermarket speakers may not sound better than factory speakers, apply to cars equipped with high-end car audio systems, for example, Bentley with Niom system or Maserati with Bowers & Wilkins.

 It is essential to find out which speakers will fit our car.
-They have to have the right size, depth.
+They have to have the right size and depth.
 Also, their power has to be aligned with the amplifier or head unit.
-If you decided to buy speakers with larger depth than current ones, you will have to buy adaptors or distance rings to make sure the magnet does not touch metal door panels, and windows open freely.

-You may also need to purchase wires connection cables to attach them to the cubes in factory installations.
+You may also need to purchase wire connection cables to attach them to the cubes in factory installations.

 I am pointing this out because every speaker sounds differently, and listening to them before purchasing is critical.